timfayz/elementcss/docs/3_usage.md

 );

 //"classes" mixin generates classes in accordance to values and names inside $color variable
 //- first argument sets prefix for CSS classes.
-All variables defining CSS prefixes begin with a capital.
+All variables defining CSS prefixes begin with a
-//  Full list of predefined prefixes you can find under naming.scss file
+//  capital.
+Full list of predefined prefixes you can find under framework/_naming.scss file
 //- second argument is what we defined above.
 //- third argument is media map which will be used to create CSS classes under media queries;
 @include classes($Color, $color, $_media);